 The donor antenna of the repeater was mounted at the top of the mast and the service antenna was mounted at the half mast.
 The antenna isolation was measured to over 100dB.
-The repeater was set to max.
-80dB gain.
+The repeater was set to 70dB gain.

-Measured levels: Received signal level - 60.0 dBm
+Measured levels: Received signal level Donor antenna gain - 60.0 dBm 15.0 dBi

-Donor antenna gain 15.0 dBi

 Cable loss - 5.0 dB

 Repeater input level - 50.0 dBm

 Adjusted repeater gain 70.0 dB

 Repeater output level 20.0 dBm

 Cable loss - 5.0 dB

 Service antenna gain 8.0 dBi

 Radiated output level 23.0 dBm